 Skiing for Beginners

-Hints and tips on skiing for beginners in the French Alps
+Hints and tips for first-time skiers in the French Alps

 You want to learn to ski, but where do you start?
 Information overload can make planning your first ski trip an alarming experience – but don’t panic.
 Talk to friends who ski, read resort reviews, decide when you can travel and look at what’s on offer.
 Here are some tips to help make your first ski trip enjoyable enough to make you want to go again, and again…